abhishekdipu/notes-dsa/Notes-Algorithm/Popular-patterns/1_Sliding_Window/0_what_and_why.md

 ## How to identify if given problem can be solved using Sliding Window ?

-- there would array or linked list and will be asked to do something in **contiguous** (i.e continues) sub array.
+- there would array or string or linked list and will be asked to do something in **contiguous** (i.e continues) sub array.

 ## Some popular problems are :